 As a young adult, it can be difficult to find friendship in Seattle.
 You've probably either just moved here, just got out of college, or you're stuck at home during a global pandemic and finding it impossible to meet people.

-If you consider yourself "young-ish" and "adult-ish", and are interested in growing community and breaking bread (outside and at a safe distance!) with others, reach out for more details or questions by emailing firstname.lastname@example.org.
+If you consider yourself "young-ish" and "adult-ish", and are interested in growing community and breaking bread with others, reach out for more details or questions by emailing Nelson.

 This 1-hour, men-only meeting follows a 12-step format and is open to men of any or no faith.
 It is anonymous (first-name basis only) and focuses on sharing everyone’s experience in an open and safe environment.